smashew/NameDatabases/NamesDatabases/readme.txt

-This project contains lists of last names for different cultural groups and countries, compiled from data freely available on the internet.
+This project contains lists of first and last names for different cultural groups and countries, compiled from data freely available on the internet.
 There are individual lists for each country/culture, listed by the ISO language code for the associated language.